-I’m a writer and WordPress consultant in Missoula, Montana.
+I’m a WordPress consultant and writer in Montana.
 I write technology pieces, journalism and non-fiction set in Montana and work as a WordPress developer for clients in Montana and around the world.
-I am active in the arts and humanities in Montan, have received grants and fellowships for my work and have served on a state grant advisory board.

-You can read my recent articles and columns, like my Random Tech articles, State of the Arts Tech Talk columns for the Montana Arts Council and a series of Montana pieces I call Rocks and Bones.
-I write Mac Q & A columns for Mac and OS X users in Montana and my series of articles about WordPress is called Words on WordPress.
+You can read my recent articles and columns, like my Random Tech pieces, past State of the Arts Tech Talk columns for the Montana Arts Council and a series of Montana pieces I call Rocks and Bones.
+I used to write Mac Q & A columns for Mac and OS X users in Montana; and a short series of articles about WordPress is called Words on WordPress.
 My 2008-2011 archived Missoulian columns include my 225-odd Sunday Tech columns and InBusinessMonthly articles.
 I write occasional articles on Native American issues for The Buffalo Post.

 I’m active in the arts and humanities in Montana, and served as vice-chair of the Montana Cultural and Aesthetic Trust from 2006 to 2013.
 I’ve received grants from the Montana Arts Council, including an individual fellowship in Photography; from Humanities Montana for writing and research; from Ucross Foundation for a writer’s residency; and a Charles Redd Center for Western Studies Independent Scholar grant.

-I engineered and produced a set of CDs titled Eat Stone and Go On: The Recorded Poetry of Richard Hugo, funded by Humanities Montana and individuals and distributed free to public libraries and schools around the state of Montana.
+I engineered and produced a set of CDs titled Eat Stone and Go On: The Recorded Poetry of Richard Hugo, funded by Humanities Montana and individuals.
+The CDs were distributed free to public libraries and schools around the state of Montana.

-I’m a faculty affiliate with the University of Montana-Missoula Department of English and have taught composition and introductory literature classes, as well as an Information Technology class in the Department of Computer Science.
+I’m a faculty affiliate in the University of Montana-Missoula’s Department of English and have taught composition and introductory literature classes.
+I also taught an Introductory Information Technology class in the Department of Computer Science.
 I taught creative writing in the Wilderness and Civilization Program in the Department of Forestry at UM.
 And I’ve taught photography in high schools through the Montana Art Council.